What are the conditions like?

 Equipment provided - Weights (2, 3, 4 and 6 lbs or 1, 1.5, 2 and 3 kgs), air/nitrox tanks and tank valves for Yoke or DIN attachments.

-Rental equipment - We would prefer that you bring your own equipment as we have a limited selection of masks, BCDs, wetsuits, and regulators onboard that are available for rent at a reasonable fee.
+Rental equipment - We would prefer that you bring your own equipment as we have a very limited selection of BCDs, wetsuits, and regulators onboard that are available for rent at a reasonable fee.
 Please let us know ahead of time if you need to rent any equipment on your expedition.
-We do not rent out fins or dive lights.
+We do not rent out masks, fins or dive lights.

 Special gases - We produce Air and a 32% Nitrox mixture onboard.
 Nitrox is available for an additional fee of USD 100 per expedition.
 We recommend our divers use Nitrox to increase safety and bottom time while maintaining safe non-decompression dives.
 Nitrox courses are available aboard.